hcomet/cydWeeWX/WOKWi/README.md

 # Set-up for WOKWi Simulator

 [WOKWi](https://wokwi.com) provides an emulation environment for IoT devices like the ESP32.
 The free version of WOKWi has a limit on the size of firmware that can be compiled and run directly on the site.
 The cydWeeWX firmware is bigger than that limit.
-However WOKWi can still be used to simulate the cydWeeWX if the compile and build is done on your own computer using  [WOKWi Simulator for VS Code](https://marketplace.visualstudio.com/items?itemName=Wokwi.wokwi-vscode).
+However WOKWi can still be used to simulate cydWeeWX if the compile and build is done on your own computer using  [WOKWi Simulator for VS Code](https://marketplace.visualstudio.com/items?itemName=Wokwi.wokwi-vscode).

 1. Install the VS Code extension, get a free WOKWi account then get an authorization key for the VS Code extension.
 The link above provides all the information to do this.
 2. Install the VS Code [Arduino Community Edition](https://marketplace.visualstudio.com/items?itemName=vscode-arduino.vscode-arduino-community) extension.
 Be sure to configure a build output folder in the ***.vscode/arduino.json*** configuration file by adding ```"output": "(your build folder path)"```